DavidisTH/LCC/README.md

 ## Acknowledgments

 - This project uses the Web Speech API for speech recognition.

+## Future improvements

+- To add an option to automatically recognize spoken language (Unofficial Google Speech engine ???)
+- To add an option to change font color

-- Made with love ❤️.
+Made with love ❤️ for those who need it.